 Candidates for review commissioner appointments should demonstrate the competencies identified above as well as the following qualifications:

-Part-time review commissioners should be available to hear four to six cases per month.
+Part-time review commissioners should be available to attend an eight day training program immediately following the appointment.
+Pending training completion, each review commissioner should also be available to hear three to five cases per month.
 Each oral hearing requires approximately two hours.
 In preparation for each hearing, a review commissioner can expect to spend two or three hours to review each claim file which contains an average of 500 pages but may contain over 2,000 pages.
 Following a hearing, a review commissioner can expect to spend eight to ten hours to draft, edit and finalize a decision.
+Some travel may also be required.

 According to the Act, a review commissioner shall hold office during good behaviour for a term that the Lieutenant-Governor in Council may establish.
 Currently, the terms of appointments are as follows:

-The role of Review Commissioner is both unique and challenging.
-Reporting to the Chief Review Commissioner, a Review Commissioner acts as an independent, appellate-level adjudicator and works within a fast-paced and challenging environment.
+The role of a Review Commissioner is both unique and challenging as it must balance the interests of the appellant parties against the requirements of the Workplace Health, Safety and Compensation Act, (Act) while reviewing decisions of WorkplaceNL.
+Reporting to the Chief Review Commissioner, a Review Commissioner acts as an independent, appellate-level adjudicator and works within a demanding quasi-judicial environment.